Satharus/satharus.me/_posts/2023-01-08-tracking_my_life.md

 cover: /assets/images/tracking-my-life/tracking_cover.jpg
 ---

-# Backstory
+First, the backstory.
 Growing up, I had quite a bit of difficulty understanding what made me happy and what did not.
 My definition of "happiness" changed over the years, however the mystery always remained: What are the things that _actually_ makes me happy?
 Is it achieving things?
 Is it sitting back and playing videogames all day?
 Is it going out with friends even though I had always perceived myself as an introvert?
 I had no idea and I usually just went with the flow.

 <!--more-->